-Many Asian gals complain that their hair lacks body and texture.
-We all have our hair grievances, where some of us envy how naturally shiny and straight Asian hair types can be.
+Many Asian gals have noted that their hair lacks body and texture.
+We all have our hair grievances, and some of us envy how naturally shiny and straight Asian hair types can be.
 We’d kill (okay, maybe not kill but definitely try pretty much any styling tip) for a sheen like that!
-While most Asian hair is straighter, thicker and denser than other hair types, it’s also known to be challenging to style due to the slippery surface of its strands.
-Whether you want to break free from your standard style, or need help trying to create something new, we’re to help.
+While most Asian hair is straighter, thicker, and denser than other hair types, it’s also known to be challenging to style due to the slippery surface of its strands.
+Whether you want to break free from your standard style or need help trying to create something new, we’re here to help.
 Click through our gallery to discover some fabulous Asian hairstyles that you can easily achieve:

 Neat Ballerina Bun

 Beginning with dry and tangle-free hair, draw locks into a high ponytail at the crown.
 Secure the ponytail with a hair tie and spray with hairspray for hold.
 With the free ends from the ponytail, twirl the hair until your ends are fully twisted.
 While holding at the ends, start to coil your twisted ponytail into a bun.
 Your hair should be twisted and wrapped around the base of the ponytail.
 Add hairpins to secure your bun in place and spritz TRESemmé TRES TWO Extra Hold Hairspray to tame your flyaways.

 To achieve this look, start by applying styling lotion to dry detangled hair.
 Start by sectioning off the top-back section and begin with the lower half of your hair first.
 Take your first small section of your hair and flat iron your hair.
 Continue this process throughout your hair and finish off with TRESemmé TRES TWO Extra Hold Hairspray.